jonlabelle/Trimmer/README.md

 - `trimmer`

-Description: Remove trailing whitespace from each line and save.
+Description: Removes trailing whitespace from the end of each line.

 Author
 ------